soumiknafiulferdous/Food-Finder-Desktop-Application/README.md

 4. User can check same type of foods in different prices from different restaurants.
 5. Customer can compare different foods within his/her budget.
 6. User can search by different locations and cuisines.
-7. People can see different offers of many restaurants.
+7. People can see various offers of many restaurants.
 7. Customer can add rating and give review to different restaurants.
 8. Overall rating of restaurant will adjust automatically according to customer's indivisual rating.